k8ssandra/cass-operator/README.md

 To create a full featured cluster, the recommend approach is to use the Helm charts from k8ssandra.
 Check the [Getting started](https://k8ssandra.io/docs/getting-started/) documentation at (k8ssandra.io)[https://k8ssandra.io/docs].

 A more custom approach is to use Kustomize as described in the following sections if you wish to use cass-operator only.
+If updating from previous version, please see ``Upgrade instructions`` section first.

 ### Installing the operator with Kustomize